 In the world of consolidation accounting - the goal is to combine the assets, liabilities, income and expenses of multiple subsidiaries or entities into a comprehensive view of the financial position of both the parent company and its subsidiaries.
 The consolidated balance sheet of the parent company should reflect the cumulative assets, liabilities and equity of all entities and the consolidated income statement should reflect the cumulative revenue and expenses of all entities, less any intercompany activity.

-The creation of the consolidated balance sheet and income statement for stakeholders needs to be performed in accordance with the appropriate accounting and reporting guidelines – such as US GAAP, IFRS, or other global reporting guidelines.
+The creation of the consolidated balance sheet and income statement for stakeholders needs to be performed in accordance with the appropriate accounting and reporting guidelines – such as US GAAP, IFRS, or other global financial reporting guidelines.
 Under these guidelines, financial consolidation is more than just adding up or aggregating data.
 There are specific calculations and accounting adjustments that need to be made as the numbers are consolidated from the subsidiary level to the parent company level.
 This includes steps such as:

 - Foreign currency translation – with accounting rules applied correctly for income statement vs. balance sheet accounts